learn-academy-2023-foxtrot/foxtrot-lecture-examples/external-api/README.md

   - pending
 - API key: unique identifier given by the API provider as a form of authentication adn authorization for a developer to access the API data

+## Storing API Key
+- .env is in the Root Directory
+- Make sure there is not any white space on the `.env` file
+- The API variable does not use a declaration.
+- API variable must start with `REACT_APP`
+- Add `.env` in the .gitignore
+- Restart the server
+- Access environment variables defined in .env files:
+  - on the applicable React component, use `process.env.REACT_APP_NASA_API_KEY`
+  - store the method in a variable on the applicable component
+  - reference that variable on the fetch request

+## Parsing JSON from an API
+- Make a plan of what you want to display
+- Use methods or variables to store the required data